BlueFinchCommerce/module-checkout/.github/CONTRIBUTING.md

 For hotfixes to the current main tag:
 - Branch off `main`, naming your branch `hotfix/my-hotfix-branch-name`.
     - Complete and commit your changes to your hotfix branch.
-    - Raise a PR for your hotfix branch against `develop` for approval, if you have conflicts on the dist files accept either version, they will be re-generated.
+    - Raise a PR for your hotfix branch against `main` for approval, if you have conflicts on the dist files accept either version, they will be re-generated.
-- Once approved, merge your hotfix branch in to `develop`.
+- Once approved, merge your hotfix branch in to `main`.
     - Wait for the GitHub action to generate the `view/frontend/web/js/checkout/dist` directory before updating any environment for testing.
-- When the release candidate is ready it can be merged to `main`.
-    - Wait for the GitHub action to generate the `view/frontend/web/js/checkout/dist` directory before the final step:
 - [Create a new release and tag](#creating-a-release-and-tag) from `main` as the new version.
+- Raise a PR for `main` in to `develop` to update develop with the hotfix and once approved merge the PR.

 For hotfixes from an older tag:
 - Find the tag you need to hotfix and branch off that tag, naming your branch `hotfix/my-hotfix-branch-name`.